noaione/yuusha-shoukan-ln/sources/v03/chapter4.md

 [Now then, I guess it's about time we go back to the inn and have breakfast.
 Anima too, you eating with us?
 If it's money, I could pay for you.]

 [Eh?
 Y-Yes.
 H-However, in that case...
-I-I would trouble Master....]
+I-I would trouble Master...]

 [You don't have to mind it that much.
 Or perhaps, you don't want to eat together with me?]